 The recent economic downturn is a reminder of how critically important education and training opportunities are to workers in an increasingly competitive global economy.
 Especially during a time of economic uncertainty, training and education can create jobs and help put Americans back to work.
-Republicans are committed to a dynamic, results-oriented job training system that meets the needs of workers and helps local communities respond to an ever-changing labor market.
+Republicans are committed to a dynamic, results-oriented workforce development system that meets the needs of workers and helps local communities respond to an ever-changing labor market.

 News & Opinion